 In addition to the Work to Ride Program we also engage the community at large through various equestrian programs.
 We also offer Horseback Riding Lessons, Summer Camp, Discovery Days, and our Polo Program.

-Founded in 1994, Work to Ride (WTR) is a 501 c3, non-profit community-based prevention program that aids disadvantaged urban youth though constructive activities centered on horsemanship, equine sports and education.
-The program is housed at Chamounix Stables, located in Fairmount Park, Philadelphia.
+Founded in 1994, Work to Ride (WTR) is a 501 c3, nonprofit community-based prevention program that aids under-resourced urban youth through constructive activities centered on horsemanship, equine sports and education.
+The program is housed at Chamounix Stables located in Fairmount Park, Philadelphia.